SECURITY CAMERAS FORM FACTOR

 PTZ SECURITY CAMERA

-Pan, Tilt, and Zoom (PTZ) Security Cameras can be controlled manually or automatically for zooming, tilting, or panning.
-These cameras look like dome cameras and are also encased in a hard-shell dome that protects it and obscures the camera’s direction from curious onlookers.
+You can control Pan, Tilt, and Zoom (PTZ) Security Cameras manually or automatically for zooming, tilting, or panning.
+These cameras also encased look like dome cameras in a hard-shell dome that protects it and obscures the camera’s direction from curious onlookers.
 They’re also available in a dome version, called PTZ Dome Cameras.

 DOME SECURITY CAMERA